 Sharon’s Tune Our Byrds-Poco-Buffalo Springfield influences are showing, as is Rob's sense of a good hook.
 Josh Barrett comments: "We met Sharon when Benefit Street was just starting out and Rob wrote this song for her.
 She and I later married and divorced after a few years."
 The vocal harmonies are by Dave (top of the vocal stack) and Josh.

 Think I Must Be Going My music, Rob’s lyrics.
 I heard Neil Young’s “I Am a Child” and thought, “I wish I’d written that,” so I tried to, but it came out like this instead.
 In my head, there’s a chorus humming replacing the organ part.
-Also, Rob was also going to write a third verse’s worth of lyrics.
-Neither happened, but I still like the song, and he did a great job singing it.
+Also, Rob was also going to write lyrics for a third verses.
+Neither humming nor lyrics happened, but I still like the song, and he did a great job singing it.

 Daddy Was an Obelisk “Hey, Rob, we need a get-it-on song.”
 “OK, I’ll write one.”
 More about style than substance, the musicianship carries the track.
 Josh does a really nice Wes Montgomery-style guitar part in the bridge while Tim works his jazz chops on the drums.